aramis-lab/clinicadl/docs/RandomSearch.md

-# `clinicadl random-search` - Launch and analyse random search results

-## `clinicadl random-search generate`- Train random models sampled from a defined hyperparameter space
+# `clinicadl random-search generate`- Train random models sampled from a defined hyperparameter space

 This functionality trains a random model with hyperparameters sampled from a predefined space.
 The hyperparameter space is defined in a `random_search.json` file that must be manually filled